AmraniCh/ftp-filemanager/README.md

 ## How to setup this project

-Clone the repository using this git command :
+Download the repo or clone it using git:

 ```
 git clone https://github.com/ELAMRANI744/ftp-filemanager
 ```

-Install composer dependencies :
+Then install composer dependencies :

 ```
 composer install